mr-staker/repo-mgr/README.md

 # create repo
 ## --path => a local directory where the repository is published - no remote support at the moment
 ## GPGKEYID is expected as log keyid i.e 16 hex chars
+## --publisher - is optional i.e you can still manually publish a local repository
 repo-mgr upsert-repo --name foo --type deb --path path/to/foo --keyid GPGKEYID --publisher git

 # sign package, add to repository, and update local repo (includes sign repo release manifest)